We want you to have the best possible holiday on the Isle of Harris...

 There is a garage for both fuel & repairs, a Bank of Scotland and a Link ATM outside the Tourist Information Centre, where the staff are very helpful.

-Bunavoneader is a hamlet 4 miles north of Tarbert and has an art gallery and honesty box for fresh hen eggs.
+Bunavoneader is a hamlet 4 miles north of Tarbert with an honesty box for fresh hen eggs.

 It is also the site of an old Whaling station and probably the most remote tennis court in Britain!